National Employee Freedom Week is a coalition of 81 non-profit organizations in 45 states.

 National Employee Freedom Week came about, because NPRI realized that there are millions of union members around the country who aren’t able to make the decision about union membership that’s best for them, because they don’t know what options they have.

 The Nevada Policy Research Institute and the Association of American Educators spearheaded the inaugural National Employee Freedom Week in 2013, but the week was a success, because 65 non-partisan organizations in 37 states believe that union members should be empowered to know the freedoms they have regarding opting out of union membership and be able to make the decision about union membership that’s best for them.

 Click here for contact information.

 Victor Joecks is the executive director of National Employee Freedom Week.
-In his day job, he is the communications director at the Nevada Policy Research Institute, a free market think tank in Las Vegas.
-Under his leadership, NPRI has obtained record amounts of earned media, and NPRI analysts regularly appear on TV and radio programs and in newspapers throughout the state.
+In his day job, he is the executive vice president at the Nevada Policy Research Institute, a free market think tank in Las Vegas.
+Victor oversees the execution of NPRI's strategic plan.

-Victor holds bachelor’s degrees in history and math from Hillsdale College, where he graduated with honors.
-Victor currently serves as a Sergeant in the Army National Guard and graduated as the Distinguished Honor Graduate from both the Defense Information School and Warrior Leader Course.
+Victor holds bachelor's degrees in history and math from Hillsdale College, where he graduated with honors.
+Victor currently serves as a Staff Sergeant in the Army National Guard and graduated as the Distinguished Honor Graduate from both the Defense Information School and Warrior Leader Course.

 Colin Sharkey is national director of National Employee Freedom Week, while serving as director of national projects for the Association of American Educators.
 In this capacity, Colin develops, cultivates, and oversees new AAE state chapters while also working with state partners in their development of new programs.
 He also works with like-minded educators, policy makers and organizations to expand the non-union educators’ movement.